 Participation in a student activity involving the media, such as the student newspaper or the campus radio or television station, is recommended beginning in the freshman year.
 This experience provides practical applications for academic studies and helps prepare students for internships.

-All journalism students, in both degree programs, must also complete 48 credits in the Liberal Education Program, including JRN 135 - Journalism Technology, JRN 101 - The Media: Freedom & Power, and JRN 490 - Journalism Capstone.
+All journalism students, in both degree programs, must also complete 48 credits in the Liberal Education Program, including JRN 135 - Digital Media Skills, JRN 101 - The Media: Freedom & Power, and JRN 490 - Journalism Capstone.

 Students also have the option of taking JN 270 - Photojournalism to fulfill the Tier II Creative Drive LEP requirement.